 The wind is another factor that you’ll want to consider.
 If it’s windy in Perth, you can be sure that it will be even windier on Rottnest Island.

 Consider the wind direction when you start cycling.
-If it is a windy day, you can find sheltered beaches on the northern side that are protected from the wind.
-See what the wind is doing with this fantastic website.
+If it is a day with the strong southerly wind, you can find sheltered beaches on the northern side that are protected from the wind.

 Rottnest gets very busy during school holiday periods.
 However, I’ve never found this to be a problem and if you pre-book your ferry ticket it’s unlikely that you won’t get a spot on the day that you want to travel.